Monetary poverty and income inequality indicators (EU-SILC survey)

 - keep home adequately warm;

 - face unexpected expenses;

 - eat meat, fish or equivalent vegetarian meal every second day;

 - a week holiday away from home, or could not afford (even if wanted to);

 - a telephone.

 The work intensity of the household refers to the number of months that all working age household members have been working during the income reference year as a proportion of the total number of months that could theoretically be worked within the household.
 Individuals are classified into five work intensity categories that range from WI=0 (jobless household), 0<WI<1, 0<WI<0.5 and 0.5≤WI<1 to WI=1 (full work intensity).
-It is considered that person is living in household with low work intensity if WI≤0.2.
+It is assumed that person is living in household with very low work intensity if WI≤0.2.

 Share of persons with an equivalised disposable income below 60% of the national median equivalised disposable income.

 At-risk-of-poverty rate by work intensity of the household